Month: September 2019

 Scheduling

 The scheduling of work orders is based on their priority.
 Emergency work orders are addressed without delay.
 Preventive maintenance work orders are typically scheduled based on calendar- or runtime-based intervals, or by the asset manufacturer’s maintenance guidelines.
-However, timing is not the only consideration when scheduling work orders.

 Assignment